cuplv/cuanto/CONTRIBUTING.md

 - Make sure the `Project SDK` is 1.8.

 It is particularly convenient to run [ScalaTest via IntelliJ](http://www.scalatest.org/user_guide/using_scalatest_with_intellij).
 Get started by right-clicking on a ScalaTest `Spec` class.

+### Apron Installation

+Generally there are three phases:

+- Download Apron source code
+- Compile Apron
+- Configure the environment on your machine (assume you are using linux)

+Below are detailed steps for setting up an enviroment where Apron relies on:
+1. Clone source code:

+    `svn co svn://scm.gforge.inria.fr/svnroot/apron/apron/trunk apron`
+2. Enter Apron's root directory: `cd apron`
+3. Configure Apron:

+    `./configure -prefix $out -no-cxx -absolute-dylibs`
+4. Compile Apron: `make`
+5. Test if Apron is functioning well: `make test`
+6. Enter cuanto's root directory: `cd cuanto`
+7. Create a lib folder in cuanto: `mkdir lib`
+8. Move the followings files from `apron/` to `cuanto/lib/`:

+    apron.jar, gmp.jar, libapron.so, libboxD.so, libjapron.so, libjgmp.so, liboctD.so, libpolkaMPQ.so

+    Note that these files are not necessarily in Apron's root directory.
+They might be under some sub-directories.
+9. Open a shell and type:

+    `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CUANTO/lib`

+    (replace $CUANTO with the absolute path of cuanto)
+10. Done.

+####Apron installation for MacOS
+If you are using MacOS, things will be slightly different when setting up Apron:
+1. Replace step 8 above with:

+    Move the followings files from `apron/` to `cuanto/lib/`:

+    apron.jar, gmp.jar, libapron.so, libboxD.so, libjapron.dylib (renamed from libjapron.so), libjgmp.dylib (renamed from libjgmp.so), libjgmp.so, liboctD.so, libpolkaMPQ.so

+    Note that these files are not necessarily in Apron's root directory.
+They might be under some sub-directories.
+2. Replace step 9 above with:

+    Open a shell and type:

+    `export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:$CUANTO/lib`

+    (replace $CUANTO with the absolute path of cuanto)